eqSparus/EnigmaMachine/readme.md

 ## About the project

+Developed for the 4th laboratory in the discipline "Protection of information in computer systems".

 To implement the encryption method, a military version of the Enigma with a switch was chosen.
 Encryption occurs by replacing one character with another from the presented alphabet.
 To do this, rotors with numbers from 1 to 26 randomly mixed are used.